 When you work a job that requires you to be outdoors, you get used to the weather changes.
 It is important to always pay attention to what your body is telling you though.
 If you are exposed to extreme temperatures and conditions for long periods of time, it can be harmful to you.

 Each employee should have a limit of exposure time that they are allowed to have during these times.
 Break up the workers into groups and let them switch out periodically.
 That way, workers have the ability to go and warm-up their body temperatures.

 Hypothermia and Frostbite

-Workers who are working in the winter elements need to be educated on the risks that there are.
+Workers who are working in the winter elements need to be educated on the cold stress risks that there are.
 This is a necessary step to protect your employees and make sure everyone is working in safe conditions.
 Hypothermia and frostbite can happen faster than many realize.

 There are times that you are doing all that you should be and bad things still happen.
 When your workers know the warning signs and symptoms to watch for, they can better protect themselves.

 What Is The Difference In Hypothermia and Frostbite?